trink/streaming_algorithms/docs/lua_time_series.md

 - value (number) The value to be overwritten at the specified row.

 *Return*
-- The resulting value of the row or nil if the time was outside the range of the window.
+- The resulting value of the row or nil if the time is before the range of the window.

 #### merge